dSalazar10/Project-Kubernetes_Workflow/README.md

 ![](screenshot-02.png)

-7) Run graph commands using the GUI
+7) Execute graph commands using the Console Tab

 ![](screenshot-03.png)

-8) Graph results using the Graph Button
+8) Graph results using the Graph Tab

 ![](screenshot-04.png)